elixir-ecto/ecto/guides/Associations.md

 Let's build an associated post and store it in the DB.
 We can take a similar approach as we did in `one_to_one` and directly pass a list of posts in the `posts` field when inserting the user, effectively inserting the user and multiple posts at once.

-However, let's try a different approach and use [`Ecto.build_assoc/3`](Ecto.html#build_assoc/3) to build a post that is associated to the existing user we have just defined:
+However, let's try a different approach and use [`Ecto.build_assoc/3`](Ecto.html#build_assoc/3) to build a post that is associated with the existing user we have just defined:

 ```elixir
 iex> post = Ecto.build_assoc(user, :posts, %{header: "Clickbait header", body: "No real content"})